jingmeng-bioinformatics/TransSSVs/README.md

 --filename filename
 ```
 number_of_columns: the number of flanking genomic sites to the left or right of the candidate somatic site(defult=7)

++ The resource consumption of generating a file with mapping information for __MB__ genome:

 ```
 number_of_columns      time(h)      disk_usage(MB)    running_mem(GB)    number_of_running_cpu      number_of_candaidate_site